×

 Attention is now shifting to whether Japan can sustain strong wage growth beyond this year, as surging oil prices triggered by the Middle East conflict could slow the economy and erode corporate profits.

-Annual wage talks between management and labour unions typically conclude around mid-March at major firms, with many, including Toyota Motor and Hitachi, finalising their negotiations on Wednesday.
+Annual wage talks between management and labour unions typically conclude around mid-March at major firms, with many, including Toyota, Hitachi and NEC meeting union demands in full on Wednesday.

 Mitsubishi Motors agreed to an average 5.1% pay hike on February 25, concluding its annual labour talks at the earliest point since its founding in 1970.